Cincy History Maker: Kacie Champion

 Performance has never been seasonal for Kacie.
 It has been sustained.

+With more than two decades of experience across entrepreneurship, broadcast media, and integrated marketing, Kacie brings seasoned strategy and visionary leadership to every venture she leads.
 While building her companies, Kacie has also raised three daughters with her husband, grounding her success in family, purpose, and legacy.

-In 2024, Kacie was part of the Emmy Award–winning production Black History Honors, a four-part documentary series produced in partnership with the National Underground Railroad Freedom Center.
-The project celebrated Black history, storytelling, and cultural preservation, reinforcing her commitment to purpose-driven media that shapes narrative and uplifts community at scale.
+In 2024, Kacie was part of the Emmy Award winning production Black History Honors, a four part documentary series produced in partnership with the National Underground Railroad Freedom Center.
+The project celebrated Black history, storytelling, and cultural preservation, reinforcing her commitment to purpose driven media that shapes narrative and uplifts community at scale.

-From the halls of Aiken High School to Emmy-winning productions and executive leadership, Kacie Champion’s journey reflects a singular mission: To build visibility that lasts, empower communities, and help others bring their vision to life.
+From the halls of Aiken High School to Emmy winning productions and executive leadership, Kacie Champion’s journey reflects a singular mission: to build visibility that lasts, empower communities, and help others bring their vision to life.

 Born in Cincinnati.